 While the Portal provides a comprehensive baseline of what is available globally, it is designed to grow continuously in order to best serve the migration community.
 If you have data, including at national and regional levels, that should be included, please send an email with suggestions indicating the source, methodology and use of the proposed dataset.
-Guidelines and criteria for including and visualizing national and regional statistics are currently being developed (see also section 8 below).
+Guidelines and criteria for including and visualizing national and regional statistics are currently being developed.

-Currently, data presented in the world map and materials available in the tools section are updated every three months.
-New thematic pages, blogs and videos are released bi-monthly while new migration governance country snapshots are added on an ongoing basis.
+Currently, data presented in the world map and materials available in the tools section are updated every three months; new thematic pages are published every 2-3 months; blogs or videos bi-monthly; and the section on migration governance data is updated on an ongoing basis.